 Frankly, while it may be controversial to say, and I’m not advocating a complete breakdown of the system, we don’t need a dozen companies doing carbon offsetting perfectly, we need a million doing it imperfectly.
 If someone can’t get the certification, or heck, can’t do offsetting perfectly, it’s still a great thing to be into it because they are helping perpetuate the momentum on a big, important thing.
 As more people/companies offset emissions, they are normalizing it, and the impetus is on the bigger companies, governments, and even individuals to enter into the space, too, which is a good thing.”

-While the pandemic has gotten in the way, I’ve had the opportunity to have several conversations with their CEO, marketing director, and people involved in creating their farm-to-table supply chains for the meals on some of their trips.
+From my own experience, UnCruise is a perfect example of what Court’s talking about.
+I’ve had the opportunity to have several conversations with their CEO, marketing director, and people involved in creating their farm-to-table supply chains for the meals on some of their trips.
 And I’ve constantly been impressed by their creativity and ambitious attitude toward making their trips cleaner and greener.

 They don’t have any of the big sustainability certifications because they haven’t gone after them yet – but they’re certainly walking the walk.

 All of that brings me to number five:

 5. Internalize this idea: Perfect is the enemy of good.